Ba-Bie Teng, Ph.D.

 for the treatment of atherosclerotic vascular disease

-Dr. Teng is an Associate Professor in the Center for Human Genetics at the Brown Foundation Institute of Molecular Medicine, and an Adjunct Faculty Member in the Department of Medicine at Baylor College of Medicine.
+Dr. Teng is a Professor in the Center for Human Genetics at the Brown Foundation Institute of Molecular Medicine, and an Adjunct Faculty Member in the Department of Medicine at Baylor College of Medicine.
 Dr. Teng is a faculty member of the Graduate School of Biomedical Sciences in the Program in Virology and Gene Therapy and the Program in Molecular Pathology (http://gsbs.uth.tmc.edu/tutorial/teng.html).

 Education: Dr.Teng obtained her Ph.D. degree from McGill University, Quebec, Canada in 1987.
 She did two years postdoctoral work in the laboratory of Dr. James Scott in London, England where she studied molecular aspects of apolipoprotein B (apoB) gene regulation.